 The Atlas is therefore the “map” that connects the world of work and the education, training and learning systems.

-With the Interministerial Decree of 30 June 2015, regarding the definition of an “Operational framework for the recognition at a national level of regional qualifications”, the Ministry of Labour and the Ministry of Education and Universities have taken note of the set of rules and procedures defined by the Regions in order to make the skills and qualifications validated or certified throughout the national territory usable.
+With the Interministerial Decree of 30 June 2015, regarding the definition of an “Operational framework for the recognition at a national level of regional qualifications”, the Ministry of Labour and Social Policies and the Ministry of Education and Merit have taken note of the set of rules and procedures defined by the Regions in order to make usable the skills and qualifications validated or certified throughout the national territory.

 It is the Decree and the related technical annexes that define the phases of the skills recognition process managed by the accredited entities for work services.
 The process unfolds in three stages:

 - The identification of the skills: it is the path of reconstruction of the experiences of the person and their organisation through the development of a “Document to support the transparency of the skills acquired”